-Cookaroo Flow celebrates the poetry in language created by First Nations students from Sydney and the Northern Territory.
+Cookaroo Flow celebrates the poetry created by First Nations students from Sydney and the Northern Territory during Poetry in First Languages workshops in December.
 The Gardens are located on Gadigal Country, and Cookaroo is the Gadigal name for the area.

 Created by Allan Giddy, Cookaroo Flow features Gadigal poems in language, embedding them in two key water sites in the Royal Botanic Garden Sydney from 1 December 2018 to 28 February 2019.
 The poems were written and recorded during November workshops with Gadigal Language Custodian Joel Davison and Gunai poet Kirli Saunders.
 Cookaroo Flow is a participatory, site- and culture-responsive audio installation, which uses the natural flow of water to convey the voices of First Nations children, speaking words that they have written in their local languages.

 “The children’s words, recorded and edited into a soundscape, will be ‘released’ into the water to flow to the oceans.” ~ Allan Giddy